kubeflow/website/content/docs/gke/pipelines/upgrade.md

 * **Reinstall:** You can delete a cluster and create a new cluster, specifying the existing storage volumes to retrieve the original data in the new cluster.
-  This guide tells you how to reinstall Kubeflow Pipelines data as part of a full Kubeflow deployment.
+  This guide tells you how to reinstall Kubeflow Pipelines as part of a full Kubeflow deployment.

 * **Upgrade (limited support):**